dan-fritchman/Thesis/content.md

 - Its currently-designed circuit, as produced by its prior actions
 - Simulation results for its most-recently simulated circuit
-- A detailed representation of its current goal, including a circuit representations of the goal's testbenches, serialized representations of its constraints, generally in the form of mathematical inequalities, the serialized figure-of-merit evaluation routine, represented as an evaluation treem and the state of the art circuit for its current goal.
+- A detailed representation of its current goal, including a circuit representations of the goal's testbenches, serialized representations of its constraints, generally in the form of mathematical inequalities, the serialized figure-of-merit evaluation routine, represented as an evaluation tree, and the state of the art circuit for its current goal.

 Much more of the environment-information would be of use to the designer-agent, and may be worth adding to its observation-space.
 High-utility information may include: